GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## Channel using Multipath QUIC

-From the point of view of the client, each Multicast QUIC channel is handled as a second path from the server.
+From the point of view of the client, each Multicast QUIC channel is handled as an additional path from the server.
 A client keeps its unicast connection with the server open during all the transmission.
-Additionally, it negotiates a second path with the server where it will receive multicast content.
+Additionally, the server can inform the client about an additional path where it will receive multicast content.
 All mechanisms, except those listed below, follow {{I-D.draft-ietf-quic-multipath}}.

 The first major change concerns the encryption of the multicast path.
 To keep the unicast path between the client and the server secure, the multicast path must use a different cryptographic context that is common between all clients.
 As such, each path is encrypted differently, differing from the current version of {{I-D.draft-ietf-quic-multipath}}.
 NB: there are discussions within the Multipath QUIC draft to integrate this feature to strengthen the security of MPQUIC.
 Secondly, a client MUST NOT send any data on the multicast path with the server.